rodrigo-barraza/lupos/README.md

 ADD TIME PER POST

 # Bugs to fix
-Replying to a message that has mentions isn't working currently
+Replying to a message that has mentions isn't working currently ?
+Replying to a user without a profile image breaks Reply to user and include their banner image if they have one

 Remove the word "draw" or replace with imagine